BriOD/ny_congress/NOTES.md

   2. has a location
   3. has a representative
   4. has contact info
+  5. belongs to a party

   Where I'll scrape from: https://en.wikipedia.org/wiki/New_York%27s_congressional_districts

 I want to:
   - go to website, find the districts
   - extract the attributes
   - instantiate a district object

+Problems:
+  -list duplicates itself, and gets longer and longer